i-VRESSE/mkdocs_rich_argparse/README.md

 When serving or building your MkDocs site, the plugin will generate a `cli.md` file containing the documentation for the specified argparse parser.

-See the [example/](example/) directory for a complete working example.
+See the [example/](example/) directory for a minimal example and a custom styled example.

 ## Contributing